hoangphanthai/Kubernetes_Custom_Resource_Controller/README.md

 # Kubernetes "Application" Custom Resource Controller
 ## 1. Introduction
 This project was proposed as an assignment to Thai Hoang (HoangBamberg@Gmail.Com) during his 6-week internship at Delivion GmbH (www.delivion.de).
-Delivion plans, develops and operates multi-cloud platforms for customers in Digital Entertainment, Financial companies and Insurance providers.

 ## 2. Acknowledgement
 The project was developed after studying the post from Martin Helmich (https://www.martin-helmich.de/en/blog/kubernetes-crd-client.html).
 The project skeleton was originally adapted from his code templates.